smart-ai-sandpit/interview-question/README.md

 2. Create a request to obtain the list of users (any language)
 3. Obtain list of items for a user and iterate over, presenting the panel each item.

+## Dummy Service

+If you list docker containers `docker container ls` after `docker compose`, you will note the dummy service.

+This service will exit after creating dummy data and can be ignored.

 ## License

 ```